Would there be another name for a miracle? What else we can compare to a mother’s love? I can say many things about it, but few know its depths.

 The Aramaic bible in translates it like this-

 You shall love THE LORD JEHOVAH your God with all your heart and from all your soul and all your power and all your mind.

 Notice it says, “from all your power.”
 Whatever is in you is what it means for all your power.
-Your will, your choices.
+You will your choices.
 If it falls within something that you control, direct it to God.
-He wants your whole heart and not just a part.
+He wants your entire heart and not just a part.
 It’s that simple.